ethersphere/bee-docs/docs/working-with-bee/backups.md

 ### Ubuntu / Debian / Raspbian / CentOS Package Managers

 :::danger
-Your keys represent your ability to access your BZZ.
-Make sure to back up your keys directory in multiple places, so you can keep your BZZs safe!
+Your keys represent your ability to access your xBZZ.
+Make sure to back up your keys directory in multiple places, so you can keep your xBZZ safe!
 :::

 For Linux installations by the package managers _yum_ or _apt_, your